 He moved now to horoscopes.
 Each zodiac sign cheering as he read their horror-scopes.
 Aries closely resembled trees, with their bark skin and all, and Geminis can totally handle a few centipedes… right?
 He followed up the horoscopes with an update on the missing librarian.
 Baldwin gave a detailed, horrifying report from a local car mechanic who heard the haunting whispers of the librarian, as one by one, the lights went out in her shop and she felt the crawling sensation of a small child’s hand in her own.
 He then reported of a grocery manager, who felt a presence outside his home – smelling of burnt coffee through a sinus infection – who then left mail.
 So, it could have been a postman.

 A radio show would not be complete without product placement, so the creators had chosen to include American Express in their performance.
 Meg sauntered back out on stage, playing a representative of American Express (a wafty haze that speaks, to be exact) to talk about the new Obsidian Card, which will turn everything you touch and everyone you love into an Obsidian Card.
 “American Express: Don’t leave your house.”

 One of the staple characters of Welcome to Night Vale is a sexy scientist named Carlos, who has become Baldwin’s boyfriend since his introduction on the show.
 Baldwin used the escaped librarian as an excuse to call his boyfriend and gather his opinion.
 Actor Dylan Marron stepped out onstage to the second microphone.
 He described what he was doing, looking at science stuff.
 Sexy science stuff.
-Carlos was warned not to leave, to be aware of the rogue librarian and the two men exchanged “I love you”s before Marron wandered offstage, leaving so much more to be desired from the crowd.
+Carlos was warned not to leave, to be aware of the rogue librarian and the two men exchanged “I love yous” before Marron wandered offstage, leaving so much more to be desired from the crowd.